mozilla/learning-networks/README.md

 2. Unzip it
 3. Edit the ``content.md`` file only
 4. Rename the folder to match the content title
-5. Drag and drop the finished folder into github.
+5. Drag and drop the finished folder into the ``clubs`` folder on the ``gh-pages`` branch - (Right Here)[https://github.com/mozilla/learning-networks/tree/gh-pages/clubs].
+6. Your new page will be available at ``http://mozilla.github.io/learning-networks/clubs/name-of-your-folder``

 ### Adding new pages using the template